Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we evaluate the proposed method in both simulation and real environments.
-We first introduce the experimental setup to explain how the dynamic data of the robot is collected during locomotion, as well as the training configuration for the RL algorithm.
+We first introduce the experimental setup to explain how the data of the robot is collected during locomotion, as well as the training configuration for the RL algorithm.
 Then we compare the properties of control signals between our method and the vanilla PPO as locomotion controllers for goal-reaching tasks in simulation.
 In the comparison analysis, we highlight the performance drop of each method from simulation to real to extrapolate the advantage of our method.
-Last, we further test and analyze the sim-to-real robustness of the up-to-date method, including sim-to-real performance in difficult goal-reaching trajectories that are never seen at the training stage, and the real robot performance against disturbance during a goal-reaching process.
-All the experimental results provide promising evidence of our method as an effective and robust controller for intelligent soft snake locomotion.
+Last, we further test and analyze the sim-to-real robustness in difficult goal-reaching tasks that are never seen at the training stage, and the real robot performance against disturbance.